Abelian quantum-double stabilizer code[1]

 Description

 Modular-qudit stabilizer code whose codewords realize 2D modular gapped Abelian topological order with trivial cocycle.
 The corresponding anyon theory is defined by an Abelian group.
-All such codes can be realized by a stack of modular-qudit surface codes because all Abelian groups are Kronecker products of cyclic groups.
+The \(G=\mathbb{Z}_2\) instance on a torus is the toric code, and cyclic-group instances reduce to modular-qudit surface codes.
+All such codes can be realized by a stack of modular-qudit surface codes because all finite Abelian groups are direct products of cyclic groups.

 Protection

-- Translationally invariant stabilizer code — Translation-invariant 2D prime-qudit topological stabilizer codes are equivalent to several copies of the prime-qudit surface code via a local constant-depth Clifford circuit [12].
+- 2D lattice stabilizer code— Translation-invariant 2D prime-qudit lattice stabilizer codes are equivalent to several copies of the prime-qudit surface code and a trivial code via a local constant-depth qudit Clifford circuit [5].

-- Galois-qudit topological code — A Galois qudit for \(q=p^m\) can be decomposed into a Kronecker product of \(m\) modular qudits [15]; see Sec.
-5.3 of Ref.
-[16].
-Galois-qudit topological surface and color codes yield Abelian quantum-double codes via this decomposition.
+- Galois-qudit color code— A Galois qudit for \(q=p^m\) can be decomposed into a Kronecker product of \(m\) modular qudits [8,10–13][9; Sec.
+5.3].
+Galois-qudit color codes yield Abelian quantum-double codes with Abelian-group topological order via this decomposition.

 References